-Q: I have strong muscle cramps that curl my fingers into a claw shape.
+Q: I have strong hand cramps that curl my fingers into a claw shape.
 I can only straighten them by using my other hand.
 What can I do to keep this from happening?

 A: What you describe sounds like carpal spasm.
 Spasms, or cramps, are involuntary muscle contractions.
 The most common causes of spasms are overused muscles (in the hands that might be due to writing or typing) and dehydration.
 Other causes of muscle cramping include low levels of calcium and magnesium.